Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

 See: https://www.gamsworld.org/performance/trace.htm
 The following header structure and order should be used in conjunction with .trc files:

     "InputFileName",
     "ModelType",
     "SolverName",
     "NLP",
     "MIP",
     "JulianDate",
     "Dir",
     "Equs",
     "Vars",
     "Disc",
     "NumberOfNonZeros",
     "NumberOfNonlinearNonZeros",
     "OptionFile",
     "ModelStatus",
     "TermStatus",
     "PrimalBoundSolver",
     "DualBoundSolver",
     "Time[s]",
     "NumberOfIterations",
     "NumberOfDomainViolations",
     "Nodes[i]",
     "UserComment",

 ## .txt

-The following header structure and order should be used in conjunction with .txt files, where the instance should feature
+The following header structure and order should be used in conjunction with .txt files, where the instance should feature:

     name,
     #Vars,